JornWildt/Mason/Documentation/Mason-draft-2.md

 This property is OPTIONAL.
 If present it MUST be a string value.
 It contains descriptive text.

 #### `@controls` (optional)
 This property is OPTIONAL.
-If present it MUST be an object adhering to the same rules as the top `@controls` object.
+If present it MUST be an object adhering to the same rules as the normal `@controls` object.
 It can for instance contain links to other resources that are relevant for client developers such as API documentation or terms of service.
 This property may also contain other control elements than links.

 ## Property name `@namespaces`